zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 It wasn't always like this.
 Before `venv` there was [`virtualenv`](https://virtualenv.pypa.io/en/latest/).
 Only part of its functionality was ever included, and it's actively maintained in parallel, so it's actually become rather popular.
 And its users know that it can be made to run very fast.

 In Python 3.3, when `venv` was added to the standard library, it was quite fast, too.
-Even in a debug build, using my 10+-year-old hardware (SSD notwithstanding):
+Even in a debug build, using my 10+-year-old hardware (though I replaced the SSD more recently):

 ```
 $ time py3.3d -m venv test335d